realitycollective/com.realitycollective.service-framework-docs/docs/basics/02_getting_started.md

 There are additional options you can enable on the Service Framework Instance, which have the following behaviours:

-* Initialize on Play - Will only initialize the framework configuration when you hit **Play** in the editor, else it will always run and validate your configuration.  *Note this does not affect runtime, where the Service Framework always starts.
+* Initialize on Play - Will only initialize the framework configuration when you hit **Play** in the editor, else it will always run and validate your configuration. <br/> **Note** this does not affect runtime, the Service Framework always starts when the project is running.

 * Do Not destroy Service Manager on Load - By default, the Service Manager Instance will set itself to initialize in to a separate scene and will stay running for the life time of the project.
-If you want to have separate Service Managers in eah scene, then disable this option.
+If you want to have separate Service Managers in each scene, then disable this option.

 ---